jlln/jlln.github.io/_posts/2018-13-01-geneticalgorithms.markdown

 Breeding is performed by randomly choosing two parents from the population, with the probability of selection being proportional to their fitness scores.
 The result is a population that shifts closer to the optimal solution with each generation.

+# Implementation

+I chose to break up the algorithm into problem specific "individuals" representing population members (implemented as Python classes), and a generic optimization routine that operates on all such classes.
 Here is the definition of the Individual Class template.

 ```python
 class Individual: